Booting an Operating System

 Mac OS X

-PowerPC-based versions of Apple Macintosh systems, as of at least OS 8 as well as OS X, were based on Open Firmware.
-Open Firmware originated by Sun and is also used in non-Intel Sun computers.
-Once Apple switched to Intel systems, it adopted EFI as its boot-level firmware.
+Older PowerPC-based versions of Apple Macintosh systems, as of at least OS 8 as well as OS X, were based on Open Firmware.
+Open Firmware originated at Sun and was used in non-Intel Sun computers.
+Once Apple switched to Intel systems, it adopted UEFI as its boot-level firmware.

 Open Firmware is stored in ROM and, like the PC BIOS, is executed on power-on.
 Since Open Firmware was designed to be platform independent, it is implemented in Forth (a simple stack-based language) and compiled to bytecodes rather than native machine instructions.
 The firmware contains a byte code interpreter.